 Features:

-- Scanner Capabilities: Web applications and APIs
+- Scanner Capabilities: Web server scanning

 - Scan Behind Logins: No